 The extraspecies idol group ANM48 (a parody of AKB48 composed of Little Bit Beastly girls) could have been an interesting way to discuss Fantastic Racism issues, as well as to parody Japan's obsession with idol groups, but they pretty much disappear from the story after the first chapter.

 Chapter 14 sets Rachnera up as the manga's first possible villain, yet she was disappointingly added to the harem near-instantly.
 It would've been more climatic had she been a slightly longer-term antagonist with a sympathetic backstory that became a love interest.

 And then there's Draco from chapter 19.
 Possible rival and villain...and he turns out to not even be an actual dude.

-What an Idiot: A funny example.
+A funny example.
 Since Kimihito's death threat, Ms. Smith assigns a member of MON for protective detail during his dates.
-You'd think Dopple, the shape-shifting infiltrator, would be the perfect candidate for keeping an eye on him incognito; instead, Smith assigns Tio, the dark-skinned, horned giant.
+You'd think Doppel, the shape-shifting infiltrator, would be the perfect candidate for keeping an eye on him incognito; instead, Smith assigns Tio, the dark-skinned, horned giant.
 There's even a panel where pedestrians look at her in shock while she (futilely) tries to be discreet.
 Considering Doppel instigated the whole plot, it makes sense she's not available.

 In doing this Doppel herself qualifies, as she accomplished the exact opposite of her job.
 Worse, her prank ended up allowing Lala to send an actual death threat unnoticed, as it was written off initially as another product of Doppel.